foundry-rs/book/src/reference/config/formatter.md

 - Default: 120
 - Environment: `FOUNDRY_FMT_LINE_LENGTH` or `DAPP_FMT_LINE_LENGTH`

-Specifies the maximum line length where the formatter will try to wrap the line.
+Maximum line length where formatter will try to wrap the line.

 ##### `tab_width`